pycom/pycom-documentation/pymakr/installation/vscode.md

 # Visual Studio Code

 Pycom also supports Microsoft's Visual Studio Code IDE platform with the Pymakr Plugin.
+Currently, the Pymakr VSCode extension does not work with the latest version of Visual Studio Code.
+The issue is known and will be resolved.

 To download Visual Studio Code, navigate to [VS Code](https://code.visualstudio.com/).

 You will also need NodeJS installed on your PC.
 Please download the latest LTS version available [from the NodeJS website.](https://nodejs.org/)